 The Sexual Assault Prevention and Response Office provides annual training and education opportunities for all midshipmen, faculty and staff, active duty and civilian.
 Training and education sessions range from large group informational sessions to small, interactive discussion format.
 The SAPR Office also partners with subject matter experts external to USNA to enhance our training and education.

 The primary form of training and education for the midshipmen is the Sexual Harassment and Assault Prevention Education (SHAPE) Program.
 The mission of the SHAPE program is to foster an environment of dignity and respect, and assist in the development of future officers who will promote and practice proactive leadership to prevent sexual violence.

 SHAPE focuses on broadening midshipmen awareness of sexual harassment and assault, emphasizing and fostering their role as solution-focused leaders.
 The program approaches the subject-matter as both a cultural issue, deconstructing myths and accepted behaviors and a leadership issue, providing practical tools to intervene proactively.
 The curriculum incorporates midshipmen feedback and integrates the unique cultures of USNA, the Navy and the Marine Corps.
 SHAPE supports the Sexual Assault Response program by reinforcing victim response and support for victims.

 SHAPE is a tiered approach, explicitly aligned with the 4-year USNA leadership curriculum that utilizes a small-group, discussion-based format.
 4/C receive four peer education sessions per year.
-3/C receive three peer education sessions per year and 2/C receive two peer education sessions per year with incorporation of additional material into corresponding leadership and legal classes.
+3/C receive two peer education sessions per year and 2/C receive two peer education sessions per year with incorporation of additional material into corresponding leadership and legal classes.
 Our 1/C midshipmen do not receive peer education.
 Instead, the SHAPE program has collaborated with USNA's Character Development & Training department to include scenarios involving sexual harassment and sexual assault in the Capstone Seminar that every 1/C must attend.
 In this seminar, various scenarios that mirror real-life situations a junior officer will face are discussed and strategized with the guidance of officers and senior enlisted leaders.

 Guest presentations specific to each class are incorporated each year and are debriefed in later peer education sessions.